MarkEdmondson1234/appengine-rstudio/README.md

 It takes a while.

-Session data will be saved under the "rstudio" username - see [this link](https://cloudyr.github.io/googleComputeEngineR/articles/persistent-rstudio.html) on how to configure this to be persistent between your username from other GCE instances and local RStudio.
+Session data will be saved under the username you have in step 5. - from [this link](https://cloudyr.github.io/googleComputeEngineR/articles/persistent-rstudio.html) if this is set to the same as other RStudio backups, your settings for GitHub, SSH and other projects should all be available in the App Engine instance as well.

 ## Configuration